nuxt-modules/leaflet/docs/guide/marker-cluster.md

 The guide explains how to use the [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) plugin.
 A dedicated composable is available to help you use this plugin.

+Options for the markers are the same as the ones available in the [Leaflet documentation](https://leafletjs.com/reference.html#marker).

+## Installation

 - First install markercluster

 ```bash